|

 Regards

-SUPERMUN PatB says on 12/May/11
+PatB said on 12/May/11

 The funny thing is that Smith who played beasts and bullies was in real life an intellectual.
 As I remember he has a doctorate and speaks four or five languages.
 Falconetti was probably the scariest guy ever seen on TV.
 He was also great in Darker than Amber.